 The University offers scholarships to undergraduate and postgraduate students.
 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Global demand for computer scientists is extremely high, and employment across all areas of computer science is expected to continue growing steadily.
+Global demand for computer scientists and software engineers is extremely high, and employment is expected to continue growing steadily.
 An increasing number of companies seek our graduates’ expertise, with alumni securing careers with world leaders such as Microsoft, Google, IBM and Atlassian.

 Studying at Adelaide has given me the opportunity to work with internationally- recognised researchers on exciting projects as part of a world-class education.
 The University's industry connections helped me secure a job with Microsoft in Silicon Valley, where I will apply my skills to help improve speech recognition"William Gale (Bachelor of Computer Science)